Skip to content

 • hook(), called at each training step.
 The default behavior is to check if the trigger is activated and in such case calls the _hook() method.

-• cleanup(hook_status), called at the end of training, receives in input the status of the previous hooks and should return the status of the current hook.
-Its default behavior is to check the statuses of the previous hooks and call the _cleanup() method.
+• cleanup(hook_status), called at the end of the training, receives in input the status of the previous hooks and should return the status of the current hook.
+Its default behavior is to check the statuses of the previous hooks and to call the _cleanup() method.

 Text Model

-To instantiate and build a TextModel instance, the user is also required to define a block_size, corresponding to the maximum text length that the model can process in a single forward step.
-The associated trainer is a TextTrainer object.
+As for the TabularModel, to instantiate and build a TextModel instance, the user is required to provide a preproc, which in this case is a TextpPreproc, and a size, which is a TextModelSize, a Size, or a string representation of the latter.
+For a TextModel, the user is also required to provide a block_size, corresponding to the maximum text length that the model can process in a single forward step.
+Finally, the user may provide the optional dropout parameter.

 from aindo.rdml.relational import RelationalData

-from aindo.rdml.synth import TextModel, TextPreproc, TextTrainer
+from aindo.rdml.synth import TextDataset, TextModel, TextPreproc, TextTrainer

 data = RelationalData(data=..., schema=...)

-data_train, data_test = data.split(ratio=0.1)
+data_train, data_valid = data.split(ratio=0.1)

-preproc_text = TextPreproc(schema=data.schema, table='adult').fit(data=data)
+preproc_text = TextPreproc.from_schema_table(schema=data.schema, table='listings').fit(data=data)

 model_text = TextModel.build(